ConservationMetrics/gc-docs/docs/reference/gc-toolkit/index.md

 ## GC Explorer

 The [GC Explorer](./gc-explorer/) is a web-based data visualization tool that transforms your community's tabular data into interactive maps, galleries, and dashboards.
-Built specifically for GuardianConnector, it connects directly to your PostgreSQL database to display data collected from tools like CoMapeo, KoboToolbox, and other data collection platforms.
+Built specifically for Guardian Connector, it connects directly to your PostgreSQL database to display data collected from tools like CoMapeo, KoboToolbox, and other data collection platforms.

 ## Third Party Services